CregCodes/blog_practise/nextjs-blog/posts/my-first-attempt.md

 ## The Finished Article

 So I could easily imagine that- given the scope of how much you can do with code, with development, and with software- most so called "developers" might feel a bit weird about being labelled as such, because in reality being a dev is about constantly developing.
+(Right?)

-**So with that in mind** I hope this site can start as a learning diary, and you can both see as well as read as I go about doing it all again- bending, testing, breaking, and experimenting to develop this into something new.
+**So with that in mind** I hope this site can start as a learning diary- and you can both see, as well as read, as I go about doing it all again- bending, testing, breaking, and experimenting to develop this into something new.
+You can probably smell the **anxiety** from wherever you are.

-I hope you enjoy reading this- and maybe you might identify with the highs and the lows of me trying to figure out how this thing that I have made actually works.
+I hope you enjoy reading this- and maybe you might identify with the highs and the lows of trying to figure out how this thing that I have made actually works.

-## If you're a fellow traveller
+## If You're A Fellow Traveller

 If you are also, like me, at the start of a journey of learning how to "code".
 I thought I might end with some tips (or rather- things that might help you that I didn't do right away until I got stressed and sought advice from wiser people).